 Any marketer, broker, public agency, city, county, or special district that combines the loads of multiple end-use customers in facilitating the sale and purchase of electric energy, transmission, and other services on behalf of these customers.

-A schedule prepared by a Scheduling Coordinator or the Independent System Operator before the beginning of a trading day.
+A schedule is prepared by a Scheduling Coordinator or the Independent System Operator before the beginning of a trading day.
 This schedule indicates the levels of generation and demand scheduled for each settlement period that trading day.

 Owners and/or operators of transmission and distribution system equipment who provide billing and related energy services for the transmission and delivery of electricity.

 The planning, implementation, and monitoring of utility activities designed to encourage consumers to modify patterns of electricity usage, including the timing and level of electricity demand.
 It refers only to energy and load-shape modifying activities that are undertaken in response to utility-administered programs.
-It does not refer to energy and load-shape changes arising from the normal operation of the marketplace or from government-mandated energy-efficiency standards.
+It does not refer to energy and load-shape changes arising from the regular operation of the marketplace or government-mandated energy-efficiency standards.
 Demand-Side Management (DSM) covers the complete range of load-shape objectives, including strategic conservation and load management, as well as strategic load growth.

-The ability of a retail customer to purchase commodity electricity directly from the wholesale market rather than through a local distribution utility.
+The ability of a retail customer to purchase commodity electricity directly from the wholesale market, rather than through a local distribution utility.

 The delivery of electricity to retail customers (including homes, businesses, etc.).